Siege of Orléans (1563): Bloodfeud

 Under torture, Poltrot would implicate Coligny in his plot to assassinate the duke of Guise.
-From Normandy Coligny would protest strongly on 12 March, asserting that he had hired Poltrot merely as a spy to investigate the dukes camp, and that the murder plot was thus clearly his initiative.
+From Normandy Coligny would protest strongly on 12 March, asserting that he had hired Poltrot merely as a spy to investigate the duke's camp, and that the murder plot was thus clearly his initiative.
 Poltrot would alter his confession, again under torture on 18 March claiming instead Jean de Parthenay-L'archêveque was the mastermind behind the operation.
 Poltrot would be executed in Paris before a large crowd on 18 March, the day before the amnesty in the Edict of Amboise for crimes committed during the war came into effect.
 Whilst on his deathbed Guise had urged forgiveness for his assassin, his family had other ideas, seizing on the idea that Coligny was the organiser.
 Montmorency took his nephew under his protection, making the dispute that of the two houses.
 The Montmorency would gain the upper hand initially, getting the investigation into Coligny suspended in 1564.
-However, in 1572 Henry I, Duke of Guise would oversee the murder of Coligny, during the opening hours of the St. Bartholomew's Day massacre.
+However, in 1572 Henry I, Duke of Guise, would oversee the murder of Coligny during the opening hours of the St. Bartholomew's Day massacre.